r-lidar/lidR/README.md

 <img align="right" src="https://raw.githubusercontent.com/Jean-Romain/lidR/master/others/README/catalog-processing.gif">

 Most of the lidR functions can process seamlessly a set of tiles and return a continuous output.
 Users can create their own methods using the LAScatalog processing engine via the `catalog_apply` function.
-Among other features the engine takes advantage of point indexation with lax files, takes care of processing tiles with a buffer and allows to process big files that do not fits in memory.
+Among other features the engine takes advantage of point indexation with lax files, takes care of processing tiles with a buffer and allows for processing big files that do not fit in memory.

 ```r
 # Load a LAScatalog instead of a LAS file